mdoege/Py1620/README.md

 PDQ Fortran does not need floating point instructions (unlike IBM Fortran), so it works with this emulator.

 First, create a new card deck which contains the Fortran compiler, the source code to be compiled, and one of the (free or fixed format) Fortran subroutine decks.
-(Note that the Fortran source code should not have a newline at the end!)
+(Note that the Fortran source code should not have extra newlines at the end, as this would introduce empty cards into the deck!)

 ```$ cat pdq.txt test.f pdq-fixed.txt > pdq-deck.txt```